We may earn affiliate commissions for the recommended products. Learn more.

 Phone support❌ No

 I personally contacted Proton Pass support via email and got a pretty fast response.
-The first time, I had an issue with password importing and the advice I got helped me resolve the problem and relay the advice given in this article.
+The first time, I had an issue with password importing, and the advice I got helped me resolve the problem and relay the advice given in this article.
 The second time, I investigated the refund process.
-Both times, the customer support was very helpful and professional, so despite not having live chat support, Proton Pass staff were still able to assist me.
+Both times, the customer support was very helpful and professional, so despite not having live chat support, Proton Pass staff were still able to assist me in a timely manner.

 Proton Pass in-app customer support